-National statistics about textbook prices-such as the fact that the average student budget for books and supplies is now more than \$1,200 each year-can help people to understand the scale of this problem.
+National statistics about textbook prices such as the fact that textbook prices have almost doubled in the past decade-can help people to understand the scale of this problem.
 However, it's even more powerful if you can show how this issue affects students locally.